SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Experiments

 \subsubsection{Scientific Figure Captioning}

 In this section, we test the model performance of generating scientific figure captions given only the scientific plot.
-Previous works show that scientific figure captioning is an extremely challenging task due to complex image understanding required in vision-to-language modeling~\cite{huang2023summaries}.
+Previous works show that scientific figure captioning is an extremely challenging task due to complex image understanding required in vision-to-language modeling~\citep{huang2023summaries}.
 We take the first sentence in the generated SciTune output as the generated caption.
-We compare our model performance with the SOTA image captioning model, BLIP~\cite{li2022blip}, trained with more than 14M image-text pairs.
-We use two text evaluation metrics, BLEU an ROUGE, to measure the goodness of generated captions compared with the ground truth.
+We compare~\textit{LLaMA-SciTune-SciCap} model performance with the SOTA image captioning model, BLIP~\citep{li2022blip}, trained with more than 14M image-text pairs.
+We use two text evaluation metrics, BLEU and ROUGE, to measure the quality of generated captions with respect to the ground truth captions.
+We evaluate the models in two scientific image captioning benchmarks, SciCap and VisText~\citep{tang2023vistext}.
+We used the validation split with 47639 and 1202 images in two benchmarks, respectively.

-As shown in Table~\ref{tab:evaluation_figure_captioning}, the LLaMA-SciTune model outperforms the BLIP model in both automated text evaluation metrics.
-This suggests that LLaMA-SciTune may have a better understanding of the scientific plot in comparison to the BLIP model finetuned towards image captions.
-It is worthwhile to note that LLaMA-SciTune was not directly optimized towards image captioning, but it acquires this skill during the scientific concept alignment via instructions.
-Table~\ref{tab:gen_caps} shows a few generated captions in comparison to the baseline and ground truth image captions.
+As shown in Table~\ref{tab:evaluation_figure_captioning}, the \textit{LLaMA-SciTune-SciCap} model outperforms the BLIP model in both automated text evaluation metrics.
+This suggests that \textit{LLaMA-SciTune-SciCap} may have a better understanding of the scientific plot in comparison to the BLIP model finetuned towards image captions.
+Table~\ref{tab:gen_caps} (see Appendix) shows a few generated captions in comparison to the baseline and ground truth image captions.